Automated Stud Welding Saves Labor and Improves Appearance of Kitchen Ventilation Systems

 Gantry system is key to successful application

-The Techno Gantry System LCT is equipped with ball screws on all three axes with closed loop servo motor drives that provide an accuracy of +/-100 microns per 300 millimeters (mm) and a repeatability of +/- 100 microns.
-The Techno machine also provides a speed of 152 mm or 6 inches per second which is fast enough to achieve high production rates.
+The Isel Gantry System LCT is equipped with ball screws on all three axes with closed loop servo motor drives that provide an accuracy of +/-100 microns per 300 millimeters (mm) and a repeatability of +/- 100 microns.
+The Isel Cartesian robot also provides a speed of 152 mm or 6 inches per second which is fast enough to achieve high production rates.
 Off-the-shelf CNC programming software is used to control the motion of the gantry and issue commands to the welding system.
 Easily modified VBscripts and servo-automation-control subroutines can be developed, saved in the computer and referenced to the panel being welded.
 These can then be recalled whenever the various panel configurations are required.

 The Gantry System LCT also features an XY travel of up to 60 x 120 inches.
 All axes are provided with a home reference switch and far end limit switch.
 Each axis is provided with two double slide linear rails and four double bearing blocks.
 The X-axis bearings and drive screw are mounted below the work surface to protect them from dust and debris.
 The x-axis is provided with an aluminum dust cover and plastic lips seals to provide protection against contaminants.
 Heavy cast aluminum side plates support the y-axis and provide increased stiffness for positioning and cutting applications.
 The machine comes complete with electronics, cabling, motors and software so the end user has a complete solution from a single source.
 This eliminates the cost and frustration of dealing with multiple vendors.